vi/websocat/doc/functions.md

 * allow_other_addresses (`bool`) - Do not filter out incoming datagrams from addresses other than `addr`.
 Useless without `sendto_mode`.
 * redirect_to_last_seen_address (`bool`) - Send datagrams to address of the last seen incoming datagrams, using `addr` only as initial address until more data is received.
 Useless without `allow_other_addresses`.
 May have security implications.
 * connect_to_first_seen_address (`bool`) - When using `redirect_to_last_seen_address`, lock the socket to that address, preventing more changes and providing disconnects.
 Useless without `redirect_to_last_seen_address`.
 * tag_as_text (`bool`) - Tag incoming UDP datagrams to be sent as text WebSocket messages instead of binary.
-Note that Websocat does not check for UTF-8 correctness and may send non-compiant text WebSocket messages.
+Note that Websocat does not check for UTF-8 correctness and may send non-compliant text WebSocket messages.
 * inhibit_send_errors (`bool`) - Do not exit if `sendto` returned an error.
 * max_send_datagram_size (`usize`) - Default defragmenter buffer limit